 Highland Road near Lee Drive

-For all of you history buffs out there, you may recall a little event called The Battle of Baton Rouge in 1862 during the Civil War.
+For all the history buffs out there, you may recall a little event in 1862 called The Battle of Baton Rouge during the Civil War.
 The Union stopped Confederate soldiers from recapturing Louisiana, resulting in a bloody battle.
-Around late September to early October, locals have reported seeing men in Confederate soldier uniforms walking across Highland Road near Lee Drive near LSU’s campus.
+Around late September to early October, locals have reported seeing men in Confederate soldier uniforms walking across Highland Road near Lee Drive close to LSU’s campus.
 Not long ago, someone called the police to report they saw a bloody, filthy man in a uniform staggering across the street...and the police found no one.